cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/sessions.md

 ### Peter Bindels - [What's in a bit - Designing, using and reverse-engineering binary file formats](https://cpponsea.uk/2022/sessions/whats-in-a-bit-designing-using-and-reverse-engineering-binary-file-formats.html)
 What can bits really represent?
 Peter starts with a crash course on the basics of binary representations and encodings and then he explores designs for a binary file format.
 This part was informative; the next part was on reverse engineering binary files.
 Talk about a rabbit hole - this was fun!
-Like a puzzle where you have no idea where that `00101101` piece goes... could be a fun hobby to take on.
+Like a puzzle, you have no idea where that `00101101` piece goes... could be a fun hobby to take on.
+Peter sure seems to enjoy it 😄
 ![](img/sessions/bindels_1.jpeg)
 ![](img/sessions/bindels_2.jpeg)

 ### Jonathan Müller - [Coroutines: C++ vs Rust](https://cpponsea.uk/2022/sessions/coroutines-cpp-vs-rust.html)
 C++ and Rust are both system programming languages that recently received support for asynchronous programming using _coroutines_.
 Given the memory and perf constraints, both languages opted for _stackless_ coroutines, implemented by a compiler-generated state machine.
 This is where the similarities stop.
 Jonathan shows side-by-side comparisons of code using C++/Rust coroutines and highlights the differences.
-His conclusions are captured in my pictures below.
+His _conclusions_ are captured in my pictures below.
 I thought C++ had it bad, but Rust coroutines are just as difficult to use/understand 🤷‍♂️
 ![](img/sessions/foonathan_1.jpeg)
 ![](img/sessions/foonathan_2.jpeg)
 ![](img/sessions/foonathan_3.jpeg)